jedwards1211/npm-upgrade-browser/README.md

 (Work in progress; not published yet)

-This is an awesome UI for browsing upgrades to packages installed in your project so you can decide what to upgrade.
-It uses `what-broke` to fetch changelogs of the packages.
+This is an awesome UI for upgrading packages in your project.
+It shows you changelogs for newer versions of each package, lets you select versions, and install the selected versions, all from your browser.

 ![Package View Screenshot](/screenshots/package-view.png)